Wenabozho was kind of a shrewd fellow. Wenabozho was

 from the expression of the old people, for example, and we think about

 their points.
-That's why we hear old people talk.
+That's why we like to hear old people talk.
 We wonder why they say

 this.
 Then after all is over, we see why they told us those stories.
 It's